OSGeo/gdal/doc/source/programs/gdal_raster_rgb_to_palette.rst

 -----------

-:program:`gdal raster rgb-to-palette` computes an optimal pseudo-color table for a given RGB image using a median cut algorithm on a downsampled RGB histogram.
+:program:`gdal raster rgb-to-palette` computes an optimal pseudo-color table for a given RGB image using a median cut algorithm on a downsampled RGB histogram, unless a color table is provided with the :option:`--color-map` option.
 Then it converts the image into a pseudo-colored image using the color table.
 This conversion utilizes Floyd-Steinberg dithering (error diffusion) to maximize output image visual quality.